ultimape/goliath/README.md

 It is possible to take these archives and transform them into an up-to-date and hopefully more complete archive.

 The goal for this project is to automate this entire process.
 The most immediate goal is to build something to automate the downloading of all of your images.
-The longterm aim is to provide a fluid offline interface for interacting with your tweets/threads based on the data from the twitter API.
+The longterm aim is to provide a fluid offline interface for interacting with your tweets/threads based on the data from the Twitter API.

 ----